skoppe/dconf-2022/slides.md

 <div class="shadow bg-gray-100 p-4 m-4 dark:bg-gray-700">
 <mdi-format-quote-open />
-[...] many people working in the area of computing have expressed concern with the problem of software reliability.
+[...] many people working in the area of computing <b>have expressed concern with the problem of software reliability</b>.
-While the cost of hardware has decreased as power has increased, software costs have increased and become more complex.
+While the cost of hardware has decreased as power has increased, <b>software costs have increased and become more complex</b>.
 The result is that, although we can do more than before, it is at the risk of encountering more serious problems than before, and the problems usually prove to be more resistant to solution.
 In response to this situation, several approaches to programming have been devised to make programs more reliable and, at the same time, boost the amount of relatively bug-free code a programmer can produce.
 <mdi-format-quote-close />
 <span class="block text-right mt-4">
 Except from "An introduction to structured programming" by Karl P. Hunt.
 1979